Skip to Main Content

 Assisted client in the acquisition of right-of-way for a 120-mile NGL pipeline in West Texas, including negotiations and condemnation as appropriate.

-First-chaired a bench trial for breach of contract and negligence claims against a former property management company whose employees defrauded the Department of Housing and Urban Development of more than $1.6 million through the client's low-income housing property resulting in a favorable verdict on behalf of the client.
+First-chaired a bench trial for breach of contract and negligence claims against a former property management company whose employees defrauded the Department of Housing and Urban Development of more than $1.6 million through the client's low-income housing property resulting in a favorable judgment on behalf of the client.

 Professional Biography